danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 ![capybara click api docs](../images/capybara-click-api-docs.png "capybara click api docs")

 Aha!
-Another mystery solved, the documentation clearly states that the element will be clicked in the middle unless offsets are specified:
+Another mystery solved, the documentation states that the element will be clicked in the middle unless offsets are specified:

 > Both x: and y: must be specified if an offset is wanted, if not specified the click will occur at the middle of the element.
 ## Solution